 Congratulations.
 You are taking an important step in changing your life.
 But you are plagued by questions: Where do you start?
 What kind of doctor diagnoses ADHD?
 How do you know if you’re getting a state-of-the-art evaluation and an accurate diagnosis?
 And what should you do after you get it?
 Keep reading for answers to these important first questions.

-Your evaluation for ADHD may start with a routine visit to your primary-care physician, but chances are it won’t end it there.
+An evaluation for ADHD (or ADD) often starts with a routine visit to your primary-care physician, but chances are it won’t end it there.
 As a rule, most general practitioners are not trained in the idiosyncrasies of ADHD and its overlapping conditions, or not equipped to perform the in-depth evaluation needed.
 One reason is time.
 It can take several hours of talking, test taking, and analysis to diagnose someone with ADHD.
-Most general practitioners can’t give you or your child that much attention in a busy practice.

 Any good ADHD diagnosis will begin with a clinical interview to gather the patient’s medical history.
 This is often supplemented with neuropsychological testing, which offers greater insight into strengths and weaknesses, and helps identify comorbid conditions.

-How can you find an ADHD expert in your area?
+How can you find an ADHD specialist in your area?
 Follow these five steps to find the right help and diagnosis, and a treatment plan that will best manage symptoms: